davjhall/note-taker-express/README.md

 ## Installation

-I installed this project by first running npm install.
+I installed this project by first running npm install in my command line.
 I then created the necessary files needed to organized my code, such as db.json and package.json.
-I follwed that up by created my api routes to connect my files.
+I follwed that up by creating my API routes to connect my files.
 ## Usage

 ![Shot 1](/images/Screenshot%20(76).png)